skoolkid/skoolkit/sphinx/source/commands.rst

     -s START, --start START
                           Set the start address to JP to (default: BEGIN).
     -S FILE, --screen FILE
-                          Add a loading screen to the TAP file.
+                          Add a loading screen to the tape file.
 FILE may be a snapshot or a 6912-byte SCR file.
     -V, --version         Show SkoolKit version number and exit.